-Students will learn some common words used at Halloween and practice using them in a variety of fun and interesting activities; a reading activity about the history of Halloween, a crossword activity, and a ‘Who am I?’ quiz activity.
+Students learn some typical words used at Halloween and practice using them in three fun and interesting activities; a reading activity about a history of Halloween, a crossword activity, and a ‘Who am I?’ quiz activity.

 We use CEFR